a-h/templ/docs/docs/03-syntax-and-usage/11-script-templates.md

 }
 ```

-The data passed into the Javascript funtion will be JSON encoded, which then can be used inside the function.
+The data passed into the Javascript function will be JSON encoded, which then can be used inside the function.

 ```go title="main.go"
 package main